-Ventricular tachycardia occurs when electrical signals within the lower chambers of your heart (ventricles) cause your heart to beat too quickly.
-The goal of ventricular tachycardia ablation is to stop the incorrect electrical signals and restore a normal heart rhythm.
+Ventricular tachycardia occurs when the heart's electrical signals cause the lower heart chambers (ventricles) to beat too quickly.
+The goal of VT ablation is to restore a regular heart rhythm.

 Why it's done

-Doctors use ventricular tachycardia ablation to control ventricular tachycardia.
-If you have an implantable cardioverter-defibrillator (ICD), ventricular tachycardia ablation may reduce the frequency of shocks you receive from your ICD device.
+Your health care provider might recommend this type of cardiac ablation if you have a type of fast, erratic heartbeat called ventricular tachycardia.
+If you have an implantable cardioverter-defibrillator (ICD), VT ablation may reduce the number of shocks you receive from the device.

-Ventricular tachycardia ablation isn't helpful for all types of ventricular tachycardia.
-And it's not always your first treatment option — your doctor may recommend medications and other procedures first.
+VT ablation isn't recommended for all types of ventricular tachycardia.
+Your health care provider may recommend medications and other procedures first.

-Discuss your treatment options with your doctor.
-Together you can weigh the benefits and risks of ventricular tachycardia ablation.
+Discuss your treatment options with your health care provider.
+Together you can weigh the benefits and risks of VT ablation.

 What you can expect

-Ventricular tachycardia ablation is performed in the hospital.
-You'll receive a medication called a sedative that helps you relax.
+Ventricular tachycardia ablation is done in the hospital.
+Before the procedure, you'll likely receive a medication called a sedative that helps you relax.
 In some cases, you'll receive anesthesia to place you in a sleep-like state.

 - Inside the heart.
-If your abnormal heartbeat is coming from inside your heart, special catheters are used to transmit electrical energy (radiofrequency ablation) or extreme cold (cryoablation) to the target area, damaging the tissue and causing scarring.
-In some cases, this will block the electrical signals that are contributing to your ventricular tachycardia.
+If the irregular heartbeat is coming from inside the heart, the health care provider will guide the catheter to this area.
+Heat or cold energy is applied to the target area, damaging the tissue and causing scarring.
+This helps block the electrical signals that cause ventricular tachycardia.